deeya-bodas/rag-assistant/README.md

 - **CORS errors:** Make sure the backend is running and CORS is enabled for `localhost:5173` (already configured in `app.py`).
 - **Missing API key:** Ensure your `.env` file is set up correctly.
 - **ChromaDB/corpus issues:** The corpus and vector DB should already be included via LFS.
-If not, please contact the maintainer.
+If not, please contact deeyabodas1@gmail.com.
 - **Dependency errors:** If you see errors related to `protobuf`, `pyarrow`, or other packages, ensure you are using the provided `requirements.txt` and have `protobuf<=3.20.3` and `pyarrow>=14.0.0` installed.

 ---